 When comparing Linux Lite vs Peppermint Linux OS, the Slant community recommends Peppermint Linux OS for most people.
-In the question“What are the best Linux distributions for an old machine?”
-Peppermint Linux OS is ranked 12th while Linux Lite is ranked 24th.
+In the question“What are the best Linux distributions for Misanthropes?”
+Peppermint Linux OS is ranked 8th while Linux Lite is ranked 24th.
 The most important reason people chose Peppermint Linux OS is:

 Ranked in these QuestionsQuestion Ranking